knpwrs/knpwrs.github.io/about.md

 ##### Springfield, MA &middot; 2009 - 2011

-* Received Associate's of Science in Engineering and Science Transfer (Focus on Computer Science)
+* Received Associate's of Science in Engineering and Science Transfer (Focus on Computer Science).
-* Received two annual awards for outstanding overall performance
+* Received two annual awards for outstanding overall performance.
-* Completed two directed studies (one in Computer Science and one in Math)
+* Completed two directed studies (one in Computer Science and one in Math).
-* Made the Dean's List all four semesters
+* Made the Dean's List all four semesters.
 * GPA: 3.8

 [github]: https://github.com/knpwrs "knpwrs on GitHub"